krakphp/cargo/README.md

 ## Installation

-Install with composer at `krak/cargo`
+Install with composer at `krak/cargo`.

+Cargo is compatible with php 5.6+ and 7.0+.

 ## Usage